 Infected Tooth Can Affect Nutrition and Digestion

 Can a tooth infection make you sick to your stomach?
 Obviously, it is painful and difficult to try to chew with an infected tooth.
 Because it’s harder to chew, you probably won’t be able to chew your food properly.
-Digestion starts in your mouth as you chew, when your saliva and teeth start to break down the food.
+Digestion starts in your mouth as you chew when your saliva and teeth start to break down the food.
 When this isn’t done correctly, it can cause nausea, indigestion, and acid reflux.

 Can a tooth infection cause you to feel tired?
-Can a tooth infection cause sore throat?
+Can a tooth infection cause a sore throat?
 The answer is yes.
 Without proper digestion, your body can’t absorb the nutrients it needs correctly.
 A lack of nutrition can lead to a host of problems throughout the body, from weakened bones to a weakened immune system.
 Proper nutrition is vital, which means fixing that bad tooth is essential.